morganmayday/tayen-core/archetypes/arcanist/classicalist.md

 > fluff text here

 The classicalist's key ability is Knowledge.
-Their primary skills are tbd and they are trained in tbd
+Their primary skills are Recall Arcane Lore and tbd and they are trained in tbd

 | Level | Abilities |
 | ----- | --------- |